Unity-Technologies/Addressables-Sample/README.md

 #### *Basic/ComponentReference*
 This example creates an AssetReference that is restricted to having a specific Component.
+* Samples/Addressables/1.19.19/ComponentReference/ComponentReference - ComponentReference<TComponent>
+  * This is the class that inherits from AssetReference.
+It is generic and does not specify which Components it might care about.
+A concrete child of this class is required for serialization to work.
+  * At edit-time it validates that the asset set on it is a GameObject with the required Component.
+  * At runtime it can load/instantiate the GameObject, then return the desired component.
+API matches base class (LoadAssetAsync & InstantiateAsync).
 * Scenes/SampleScene
   * This scene has a Spawner game object that alternates between spawning a direct reference prefab and an addressable one.
   * Both the direct reference and the addressable ComponentReference can only be set to one of the prefabs with the component ColorChanger on it.